Privateer 2: The Darkening: Reception

 A Next Generation critic said Privateer 2 "has rejuvenated the genre".
-He commented that while it emulates the plotline of the mainline Wing Commander series, which he said had been widely criticized, it at least gives players the option of ignoring the plot.
-He also praised the graphics, frame rate, flight mechanics, support for most flight sticks and throttles, and upgradeable ships, though he noted several glitches and the lack of Windows 95 support.
+While criticizing the game for its reliance on live-action video segments to advance the plot, like the mainline Wing Commander series, the reviewer said it at least gives players the option of ignoring the story.
+They also praised the graphics, frame rate, flight mechanics, support for most flight sticks and throttles, and upgradeable ships, though they noted several glitches and the lack of Windows 95 support.
 Greg Kasavin of GameSpot was more vehement about these two issues, saying they make the game feel like a rushed product.
 He also criticized it as being a Wing Commander game in name only, with no apparent connection to the rest of the series.
-However, he concluded that "if you can accept its multiple shortcomings, you will find that Privateer 2 is actually a fairly solid game", citing the flight mechanics, graphics, plot, acting, and massive length.
+However, he concluded "if you can accept its multiple shortcomings, you will find that Privateer 2 is actually a fairly solid game", citing the flight mechanics, graphics, plot, acting, and massive length.
 Privateer 2 was a runner-up for Computer Game Entertainment's 1996 "Best Action Game" prize, which ultimately went to Duke Nukem 3D.
 The editors wrote: "Not quite as freewheeling as the original, Privateer 2 is still a fluid, immersive and enjoyable game experience".

+Andy Butcher reviewed Privateer 2: The Darkening for Arcane magazine, rating it a 7 out of 10 overall, and stated that "The Darkening is one of the better attempts to combine an 'interactive movie' with a real game, and offers a fair degree of enjoyment for a while.
+Eventually, though, the space combat and trading become repetitive, and once you've finished the plot once, there's little reason to play the game again, although there are some sub-plots that vary from game to game.
+Fun while it lasts, but still not a true 'Elite for the 90s'."